SchwarzIT/onyx/apps/docs/src/tokens/introduction.md

 ### Semantic tokens

-This stage of tokens puts the base token collection into context.
-At this point, semantic tokens differentiate between light mode and dark mode and connects a usecase or purpose to the values, that were defined in the global token collection.
+This token layer puts the global tokens into context.
+At this point, semantic tokens differentiate between light and dark mode and connect a usecase or purpose to the values, that were defined in the global tokens.
 The naming of semantic tokens is less generic and more specific to the intended use.

 For example `onyx-color-surface-bg-blank` is exclusively used for a blank background color.
 To have a more detailed view about the color token system and how light and dark modes are implemented, please check out the [color documentation](/basics/colors).